Updated: 06/08/2020 | June 8th, 2020

 Looking forward to hearing from you.

 Simple and to the point.
 If I like your pitch, I’ll reply.
 Please DO NOT follow up.
 While tenacity can often be appreciated, DO NOT follow up.
-I get too many emails.
+I get too many emails – and following up means you didn’t read this post!

-Please follow the rules above too.
-I like people with an attention to details so if you send an email with the wrong subject line or miss any of the other following rules, we’ll delete your pitch!
+I like people with attention to details so if you send an email with the wrong subject line or miss any of the other following rules, we’ll delete your pitch.

 That’s really it.